Nakajima Ha5: Design and development

 Later on, as the weights of aircraft rose and higher speeds were required, Nakajima continued to improve the Ha-5 design, creating the "Ha-41" and "Ha-109", which shared the same 146mm x 160mm bore and stroke as the Ha-5, but were increased from the 950 hp of the Ha5 to 1,260 hp and 1,440 hp, respectively.
 The unified code for the Ha-41 was "Ha-34".
 Later the engine was developed into an 18-cylinder, twin-row engine called the "Ha-219", but this never got into mass development phase before the war ended a total of 10 were built.
 All these engines used essentially the same cylinder heads, the differences being in supercharging systems and maximum engine revolutions per minute.

 The Ha-5 and Ha-41 shared the same weight of 630 kg, while the Ha-109 weighed 720 kg due to its larger, twin-stage supercharger system.
 The Ha-41 was the primary engine of early variants of the Nakajima Ki-49 "Helen" bomber, and the Nakajima Ki-44 "Tojo" fighter, later versions of both planes using the more powerful Ha-109 engine.
 Early versions of the Mitsubishi Ki-21 "Sally" used the Ha-5.
 The Ha-41 would have been an ideal power plant in aircraft that used the Mitsubishi Kasei, being of smaller dimensions and displacement, yet making equivalent power levels.
-Nine of the Ha 219 engines where issued to the Kitai Squadron to use for the new KI 84 N. According to two surviving IJAAF mechanics in 1987, the Ki 84 N had a recorded speed of 448–450 mph at a ceiling of 42,254 ft when using war emergency power.
+Nine of the Ha-219 engines where issued to the Kitai Squadron to use for the new Ki-84N.
+According to two surviving IJAAF mechanics in 1987, the Ki-84N had a recorded speed of 448–450 mph at a ceiling of 42,254 ft when using war emergency power.
 The engine required much maintenance to keep running, and it overheated when flying at low speeds.